 There are several different ways to access the MLA database through the ISU Library.
 The simplest one, and the simplest way to get the most information for your search, is this one.
 You'll see another tab devoted to the intricacies of using the MLA database, but this is a good way to get started.

-Academic Search Premier is a very useful tool for finding scholarly articles on any academic topic, including anything that falls under the umbrella of English studies.
+Academic Search Complete is a very useful tool for finding scholarly articles on any academic topic, including anything that falls under the umbrella of English studies.
 Many of the articles you'll find here are available in full-text format (i.e. the article appears right on the screen).
 This doesn't go anywhere nearly as in depth as the MLA Database does, so it's a good idea to try both of these tools, regardless of which aspect of English you're studying.

 This is the list of guides provided by the ISU Library for the various topics taught in the Iowa State University's English Department.